 - 2002: Euro notes and coins are introduced

 - 2004: Ten more countries join the Union, establishment of the European Constitution

-- 2007: Two more countries Join EU, member states sign Treaty of Lisbon.
+- 2007: Two more countries join the EU, member states sign Treaty of Lisbon

-- 2015: Lithuania adopts the Euro as its currency, becoming 19th member of the euro area.
+- 2015: Lithuania adopts the Euro as its currency, becoming the 19th member of the euro area

 Our full profiles are only available to CAPA Members.
 CAPA Membership provides exclusive access to the information you need to monitor the competitive landscape and guide your organisation towards success.